cryptoadvance/specter-desktop/docs/faq.md

 ## ABOUT THE PROJECT

-The goal of this project is to make a convenient and user-friendly GUI around Bitcoin Core with a focus on multisignature setup with air-gapped (offline) hardware wallets.
+The goal of this project is to make a convenient and user-friendly GUI with a focus on multisignature setup with air-gapped (offline) hardware wallets.
 We first wanted to make a new hardware wallet (HWW), but after we understood that everything can be hacked, we decided to build a user-friendly multisig Desktop App and nice DIY Hardware Wallet.

-**Why is that good for Bitcoin?**

- - User: Better Security with multisig setup
- - User: Better Privacy with own node
- - HWW Makers: More HW wallets sold
- - Node Makers: More Nodes sold
- - Network: More nodes running

-We can actually incentivize the Bitcoin community to run their own node with this user-friendly multisig & node setup!

 ### *Why the name Specter?*